Leadership & Staff

 Member, Board of Directors

-Joseph (he/him) is a Board Member of Contemporary Climate Gallery and joined the Board of Directors in December of 2023.
+Joseph (he/him) is a Board Member of Contemporary Climate Gallery.
 Based in Houston, Texas, he currently works as a Freelance Photographer with clientele including the Wall Street Journal, the Houston Chronicle, and the Texas Tribune.
 He is a member of the National Press Photographers Association (NPPA) and the Asian American Journalist Association (AAJA).
 Joseph is currently pursuing a Masters of Photography from the University of Houston.
 Joseph graduated from Colby College, studying Studio Art with a concentration in Photography and is a Houston-based editorial, documentary, and portrait photographer.
 While at Colby, he was awarded the 2022 President’s Purchase Prize, for outstanding artwork.
 Identifying as Vietnamese-American, he developed an interest in storytelling on topics of relationships between people, community, identity, culture, and the theme of “home”.
 This led to him telling the stories of the Queer Community in Waterville, Maine, and most recently his own family in Houston, Texas through his photo book and series, “I Love You.
 I Miss You.
 Have a Good Day.”

 Elian Joseph